KeyanSong/431-2018/slides/class16/README.md

 - I anticipate that we'll have 4-5 more Minute Papers over the course of the semester, to be due at noon on Wednesday **10-31**, **11-07**, **11-14**, *11-28 (maybe)* and **12-05**.
 Each, as always, will be provided to you the day before they are due.

 5. **Project**.
-    - The Course Project Survey will go live on Monday 2018-10-29.
-It will be posted to http://bit.ly/431-2018-survey when available.
+    - The Course Project Survey will go live by noon on Monday 2018-10-29.
+It will be posted to http://bit.ly/431-2018-survey.
-    - [Project Task D](https://thomaselove.github.io/431-2018-project/taskD.html) (the Survey Comparison Plan form) **and** [Project Task E](https://thomaselove.github.io/431-2018-project/taskE.html) (actually Completing the Survey) will now be due at the same time, which is noon on Friday 2018-11-02.
+    - [Project Task D](https://thomaselove.github.io/431-2018-project/taskD.html) (the Survey Comparison Plan form) **and** [Project Task E](https://thomaselove.github.io/431-2018-project/taskE.html) (actually Completing the Survey) will each be due at noon on Friday 2018-11-02.
         - The Task D form is at http://bit.ly/431-2018-survey-comparison-plan-taskD.
-            - You'll need to identify items for the survey based on their final numbers, which will be available when the actual survey is posted at http://bit.ly/431-2018-survey.
-To the extent that it is possible, we will keep the numbers the same as those used in the [Draft Survey](http://bit.ly/431-2018-draft-project-survey).
+            - You'll need to identify items for the survey based on their final numbers, as posted in the actual survey at http://bit.ly/431-2018-survey.
+To the extent possible, we will use the same numbers as in the [Draft Survey](http://bit.ly/431-2018-draft-project-survey).
-        - Task E will require you to fill out the actual Course Survey, which, again, will appear on Monday 2018-10-29 at http://bit.ly/431-2018-survey.
-This will take a while, since there are about 150 items on the Survey, and you will need to complete them all.
+        - Task E requires you to fill out the actual Course Survey, which will appear before noon on Monday 2018-10-29 at http://bit.ly/431-2018-survey.
+            - This will take a while, since there are about 150 items on the Survey, and you need to answer them all.
+            - Like a quiz, it will be possible to save your work partway through and return to the Survey.
+It is not important to take the entire survey in one sitting.
-    - [Project Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing your Study 2 Data) will be due at noon on Wednesday after Thanksgiving, specifically 2018-11-28.
+    - [Project Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing your Study 2 Data) will be due at noon on 2018-11-28 (Wednesday after Thanksgiving).
     - The Project Portfolio (Task G) and Project Presentation (Task H) are not changed in any way.
         - The Schedule of Project Presentations is at http://bit.ly/431-2018-project-schedule.
-Your presentation is on December 10, 11 or 13, as originally scheduled.
-        - The Project Portfolio is still due for all students at noon on 2018-12-13.
+        - The Project Portfolio is still due for all students at noon on Thursday 2018-12-13.

 ## A Hint for Homework 5 / On the value of Pairing Samples